ryanrosello-og/playwright-slack-report/README.md

 Run `npm pack`

-Create a new playwright project using `yarn create playwright` Modify the `package.json` and a local dependancy to the generated `tgz` file
+Create a new playwright project using `yarn create playwright` Modify the `package.json` and a local dependency to the generated `tgz` file

 e.g.